adobe-apiplatform/user-sync.py/docs/User Guide/User Sync Guide.md

 There are various ways to integrate the User Sync tool into your enterprise processes, such as:

-* Update users and group memberships
-	Sync users and group memberships by adding, updating, and deleting users in Adobe User Management system.
+* **Update users and group memberships.** Sync users and group memberships by adding, updating, and deleting users in Adobe User Management system.
 This is the most general and common use case.
-* Sync only user information
-	Sync only user information.
-Product access is to be handled using the Admin Console.
+* **Sync only user information.** Use this approach if product access is to be handled using the Admin Console.
-* Filter users to sync
-	You can choose to limit user-information sync to users in given groups, or limit sync to users that match a given pattern.
-You can also sync against a CSV file rather than an LDAP directory system.
+* **Filter users to sync.** You can choose to limit user-information sync to users in given groups, or limit sync to users that match a given pattern.
+You can also sync against a CSV file rather than a directory system.
-* Update users and group memberships, but handle deletions separately Sync users and group memberships by adding and updating users, but do not delete users in the initial call.
+* **Update users and group memberships, but handle deletions separately.** Sync users and group memberships by adding and updating users, but do not delete users in the initial call.
 Instead keep a list of users to be deleted, then perform the deletions in a separate call.

 This section provides detailed instructions for each of these scenarios.